JulioVS/test_app_6/README.md

 # README

 1. Practicando GIT Commit!
 Estoy en VSCode y Udemy!
+2. First Test repo on the Complete Ruby on Rails Developer course

 This README would normally document whatever steps are necessary to get the application up and running.